j-millet/gemma-rag/README.md

-# Gemma 9b based, local chatbot with RAG functionality
+# Gemma-based, local chatbot with RAG functionality

 ## Implemented for now
 * Backend server
 * Frontend basic chat
+* File uploads and RAG functionality for multiple connected users

+## TODO
+* Improve context retrieval, so that it ommits irrelevant information.

 ## To run
 * Clone repo